defenseunicorns/uds-docs/src/content/docs/tactical-edge-deployments/faq.md

 - Yes, UDS Tactical Edge includes  24/7  customer support with a email and phone number.

 ### Can you explain what in UDS Tactical Edge is proprietary or open source?
-- UDS Tactical Edge is a paid stock-keeping unit (SKU) of products that includes the open-source UDS Core platform along with proprietary components that make application management easier in the tactical edge.
+- UDS Tactical Edge is a paid stock-keeping unit (SKU) of products that includes the open-source UDS Core platform along with proprietary components that make application management easier while operating at the tactical edge.

 ### What happens if I stop paying for UDS Tactical Edge?
 If you stop paying for UDS Tactical Edge: